Win a Travel Tech Bundle. T&Cs apply. Learn more

 • Do You Cover Skiiing & Snowboarding In New Zealand?

-• Yes, of course.
-Just add the Winter Sports Pack to your comprehensive policy.
+• Just add the Winter Sports Pack to your comprehensive policy to be covered for skiing and snowboarding in NZ.
 Thousands of Aussies head to New Zealand's ski fields every year, and this add-on covers you for medical emergencies, as well as equipment damage, weather delays, and piste closure.
 Find out more here.

 • Do You Cover The Excess On A Rental Campervan Or Car?